rtavenar/deep_book/content/en/convnets.md

 ---

 (sec:cnn)=
-# Convolutional Neural Networks (CNN)
+# Convolutional Neural Networks

 Convolutional Neural Networks (_aka_ ConvNets) are designed to take advantage of the structure in the data.
-In this chapter, we will discuss two flavours of ConvNets: we will start with the monodimensional case and see how ConvNets with 1d convolutions can be helpful to process time series and we will then introduce the 2D case that is especially useful to process image data.
+In this chapter, we will discuss two flavours of ConvNets: we will start with the monodimensional case and see how ConvNets with 1D convolutions can be helpful to process time series and we will then introduce the 2D case that is especially useful to process image data.

 ## ConvNets for time series

-Convolutional neural networks for time series rely on the 1d convolution operator that, given a time series $\mathbf{x}$ and a filter
+Convolutional neural networks for time series rely on the 1D convolution operator that, given a time series $\mathbf{x}$ and a filter
 $\mathbf{f}$, computes an activation map as:

 \begin{equation}